viperleed/viperleed/doc/content/parameters/searchgenmax.rst

-When automatic refinement of :ref:`RMUT` is active, SEARCH_MAX_GEN will nevertheless count *all* steps and stop after the specified total number, instead of resetting whenever the Gaussian width changes (see :ref:`SEARCH_CONVERGENCE<SEARCH_CONVERGENCE>`).
+When automatic refinement of :ref:`RMUT` is active, SEARCH_MAX_GEN will nevertheless count *all* steps and stop after the specified total number, instead of resetting whenever the Gaussian width changes (see :ref:`SEARCH_CONVERGENCE`).
 SEARCH_MAX_GEN is therefore the parameter most suited for setting an upper limit to the search time, if convergence is poor.